by Jonas E. Alexis & Monika Schaefer

 It is quite obvious that people can criticize Islam, Christianity, Buddhism, or any religion on the face of the planet.
 But it seems that the Holocaust religion is untouchable.
 Rabbi Avi Weiss of the Hebrew Institute even bragged in the Washington Post that “Auschwitz is a sacred place of Jewish memory.”
 In s similar vein, Charles Krauthammer himself declared that

 “It has become increasingly common for American Jews to locate their identity in the Holocaust.
-For example, it’s become a growing emphasis in Jewish pedagogy from the Sunday schools to Holocaust studies programs in the various universities.
+For example, it’s become a growing emphasis in Jewish pedagogy from the Sunday schools to Holocaust studies programs in various universities.
 Additionally, Jewish groups organize visits for young people to the concentration camps of Europe.

 “The memories created are indelible.
 And deeply valuable.
 Indeed, though my own family was largely spared, the Holocaust forms an ineradicable element of my own Jewish consciousness.